-Following Phoenix Week, students will spend 3 weeks immersed in an online academic, credit-bearing course.
+Students will spend 3 weeks immersed in an online academic, credit-bearing course.
 These courses typically require 5-6 hours of work daily, comprised of engagement with faculty, teaching assistants, or peers, and also including time spent on homework, problem sets, papers, or other independent work.
+For the academic courses, Latin American Phoenix Scholars students will be in class with students from other scholarship programs.
 Students will be graded for their work and receive a grade for the course.

-Applications will be accepted online beginning in December, and the deadline is March 1, 2021.
-Students who attend high school in Latin America, who are at least 14 years old, and who are currently in their junior year of high school are invited to apply.
+Applications will be accepted online beginning in December, and the deadline is March 9, 2022.
+Students who attend high school in Latin America and who are currently in their junior year of high school are invited to apply.
+Students in Brazil are eligible to apply if they are currently in their third year of high school, and will not graduate by Summer 2022.

 Application materials include: